Fighter jet flown by contractor crashes in Arizona; pilot OK

-PHOENIX (AP) — A fighter jet operated by a military contractor crashed west of Phoenix Thursday but the pilot ejected and no one on the ground was apparently hurt, a spokesman for the contractor said.
+PHOENIX (AP) — A fighter jet operated by a military contractor crashed west of Phoenix Thursday but the pilot ejected and no one on the ground was hurt, a spokesman for the contractor and U.S. Air Force officials said.

 The French-made Mirage F1 crashed near Buckeye, a growing community about 30 miles (48 kilometers) west of Phoenix.
 Officials in the area and the Federal Aviation Administration were referring all inquiries to Luke Air Force Base in nearby Glendale.

-Officials at Luke have not confirmed the crash, but John Rupp, director of foreign military sales for Airborne Tactical Advantage Co., confirmed it was one of his company’s jets that went down.
+John Rupp, director of foreign military sales for Airborne Tactical Advantage Co., confirmed it was one of his company’s jets that went down.

 “The pilot is safe and doing well,” Rupp told The Associated Press.
 The pilot was taken to a hospital for evaluation but does not have any serious injuries.